Know the New Hiking How-tos

 In two-thirds of a mile, where the Hamilton Ridge Trail comes in from the left, continue straight ahead on the gravel road.
 In another 500 feet, you'll notice a guardrail on the right side of the road.
 Just before the start of the guardrail, a path leads to the right.
 Follow this path a short distance to the historic Depue Cemetery, where some graves are over 200 years old.

 Return to the road, turn right, and proceed a short distance to the paved Old Mine Road.
 Turn left and follow the road for 500 feet, then turn right into the Van Campens Glen Recreation Site.
 At the northwest corner of the parking area, turn left onto the yellow-blazed Van Campens Glen Trail.
+Note: As of May 2020, the southern end of the Van Campens Glen Trail is closed for repairs.
+Hikers should continue north on Old Mine Road for another mile, then turn right at the entrance to the parking area for the Upper Glen.
+Just beyond the bridge over the brook, bear left and continue north along the brook (directions for the hike continue in the second paragraph below).

 The trail winds through the magnificent Van Campens Glen under towering hemlocks and past overhanging rhododendron.
 Use caution, as this trail section can be slippery when wet.
 In half a mile, you'll cross a footbridge over the brook, pass a scenic waterfall, and continue past more cascades.